cncf/glossary/content/en/load-balancer.md

 ## What it is

-A load balancer is a method to distribute incoming network traffic across a group of servers in the back-end.
+A load balancer is a tool that efficiently distributes incoming requests among multiple instances of an application.
+Each service of a [microservices](/microservices/) app generally has multiple replicas (or instances), and the load balancer ensures no one service gets the bulk of the requests.
-The solution can be software or hardware based.
+Load balancers can be software or hardware-based.

 ## Problem it addresses

-This helps solve the issue related to high availability and distributed systems.
-When working on an application or service that needs to scale to hundreds of thousands of users, one will often need to distribute that application on multiple servers.
-The load balancer is the "traffic cop" that routes traffic.
+Modern applications and websites serve thousands of thousands simultaneous requests from end-users, and returning response to each of that requests responsively, efficiently and reliably is not easy.
+Previously, network requests are routed to specific servers and in this high load senario, some servers may get very high number of requests and some servers stay comfortably.

 ## How it helps

-A load balancer will act as front-end for network traffic and clients.
-It often has various methods to check which server(s) is up and has the lowest load to handle the request.
+Load balancer will distribute all the requests among multiple servers dynamically in a way where no one server get high load when there is other servers which can fulfill those requests.
+It evently spreads the load across multiple servers.
+Thus optimising every single request to get responed fast and reliably to end users.